 Chartered Institute of Personnel and Development (CIPD)

-The CIPD is the world's largest Chartered HR development professional body for those involved in the management of people aimed at setting the global benchmark for HR excellence within the profession.
+The CIPD is the world's largest Chartered HR professional body for those involved in the management of people aimed at setting the global benchmark for HR excellence within the profession.
 Our HRM courses are fully CIPD accredited.

 Students, who successfully complete our CIPD accredited programme, including assignments and skills assessments, will achieve the full 'knowledge bank' required for Associate Membership of the CIPD.
 CIPD qualifications are 'recognised by large employers inside and outside the UK, as a standard for human resource practice' (CIPD, 2010).
 Independent research reveals that individuals with professional qualifications and membership stand to earn £81,000 in additional earnings over a lifetime.